olofd/react-native-photos-framework/README.md

 all ImageLoaders loaded in the system and ask which loader can load a specific resource.
 If the resource starts with `https://` for instance, RN's own network-image-loader will take care of loading that resource.
 While if the scheme of the resource is `asset-library://` another ImageLoader will load that Image.

 This library defines it's own ImageLoader which can load images from iCloud.
 (RN actually already have a ImageLoader that can load iCloud images, but we define our own/extend their original loader so we can have some extra functionality on our loader.
-(See deliveryMode below)).
+(See deliveryMODE below)).
 A ´uri´ that our loader can load is defined in scheme: `photos://` and localIdentifier eg: `9509A678-2A07-405F-B3C6-49FD806915CC/L0/001`
 URI-example: photos://9509A678-2A07-405F-B3C6-49FD806915CC/L0/001
 ~~~